info442-sp19-undefined/hw3/README.md

 - Once the players have inputted their name and chosen an icon, the players will be able to navigate to a waiting room, in which they are able view who has joined the game within the room.
 - The game will not start unless the Organizer clicks on a button to start it.
 While waiting for the Organizer to begin the game, Players will see a loading display at the bottom of the screen under the list of players in the room.
 - Once the game has begun, regardless, of the fact that the player is in vertical view or horizontal view the question and action buttons will repositions itself to fit both screen displays.
 (COMPLETE)
 - Players are able to choose the answer to the question through a single action.
+(COMPLETE)
 - If the player selects to cancel the game by clicking a button then, this specific player will be redirected to the landing page while the other players will still be playing the game.
 - After answering each game question, the game will enter discussion time.
 On the player’s screen, it will display their answer in large font.
 This will allow the players to form groups with players who have chosen the same answer and discuss their answers.
 (IMPOSSIBLE - we could not find a timer that was compatible with our coding language and style.
 This requirement not central to the purpose of our app, as the organizer can facilitate this discussion in real life.)
 - After the test has been completed, the players will see the loading page, whilst the organizer decides whether to restart the game or the analysis option.
 - If the organizer has decided to end the game and show the analysis, the player will be shown the name of the player who has the most similar answers.
-(IMPOSSIBLE - as mentioned in the beginning)
+(IMPOSSIBLE - as mentioned earlier)
 - If the organizer has decided to restart the game then the screen will display the new question to every player in the room.